systeminit/si/app/docs/src/reference/ai-agent.md

 ✨ info    si              Set default workspace to: MissionControl Workspace
 ```

-You are now authenticated against this workspace and a workspace token has been generated.
+You are now authenticated against this workspace, and a workspace token has been generated.

 ## Starting the Agent